Edgard in St. John the Baptist Parish, Louisiana — The American South (West South-Central)

 Also see . . .
 The Slave Quarters.

 The 20 cypress slave cabins, which housed the field hands, were located along the road, downriver from the Big House.
 They were still in a very good shape in the late 1970s when they were torn down and removed from the site in order to allow the big tractor-trailers to swing easily into the plantation from the River Road.
 (Submitted on May 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Categories. • African Americans • Man-Made Features •

 Credits.
-This page was last revised on May 15, 2018.
+This page was last revised on June 11, 2018.
 This page originally submitted on May 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 49 times since then.
+This page has been viewed 117 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on May 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.